davpat108/CITADELS_self_play/README.md

 ## Introduction <a name = "introduction"></a>
 This is my hobby project for creating an agent that can play the board game [Citadels](https://www.ultraboardgames.com/citadels/deluxe.php) against itself.
 The game and the algorithms are both coded from scratch.
 The goal is to create an agent that can play the game at a high level.
-I made the simplification that the game is always played by 6 people, and currently only with a set cards and characters.
-I implemented the deep learning assisted [MCCFR](https://arxiv.org/pdf/1811.00164.pdf).
+I made the simplification that the game is always played by 6 people, and currently only with a set cards, set characters, and the first player is always the player number 4. an I implemented the deep learning assisted [MCCFR](https://arxiv.org/pdf/1811.00164.pdf).